 If the grounds for appeal are not met, the panel will deny the appeal.
 The chair will notify the parties and their advisors in writing of the denial and the rationale.
 All appeal decisions are final.

-Threats, other forms of intimidation, and retaliation against a complainant or any other party involved in implementing the college bias-related incidents of discrimination and harassment policy are violations of the policy and may be grounds for disciplinary action.
+Threats, other forms of intimidation, and retaliation against a complainant or any other party involved in implementing the discrimination and harassment policy are violations of the policy and may be grounds for disciplinary action.

 False Reports and Evidence

-A deliberately false, malicious, and/or reckless accusation of bias-related discrimination or harassment is a serious offense and will be subject to appropriate disciplinary action.
+A deliberately false, malicious, and/or reckless accusation of harassment or bias under this policy is a serious offense and will be subject to appropriate disciplinary action.
 Allegations that, even if erroneous, are made in good faith are not considered false reports.
-Individuals should not be discouraged from reporting sexual harassment or assault simply because there appears to be a lack of corroborating evidence.
+Individuals should not be discouraged from reporting simply because there appears to be a lack of corroborating evidence.

 Prevention and Education around Discrimination and Harassment